-The crypt is the final resting place of Joseph Fleming and his wife Phoebe Fleming.
+Ipswich City Council, in partnership with the University of Southern Queensland, Classical Stone Australia and L.R.
+Thomas Funeral Directors is working to uncover the secrets of one of the state’s first politicians, Joseph Fleming.
+Details of the significant find were first revealed by council in December 2017 and investigations commenced to determine if it was possible to carry out the archaeological dig safely and inexpensively and restore the site for heritage purposes.
+The crypt is the final resting place of Joseph Fleming, his wife Phoebe and daughter Caroline.
 Mr Fleming was a member of the first Queensland Parliament, representing West Moreton from 9 July 1860 until 3 November 1862 and again from 11 September 1866 until 2 July 1867.

 The project will be delivered in six key phases:

-A local company has volunteered time and expertise to the rebuilding of the crypt.
+Classical Stone Australia has volunteered time and expertise to the rebuilding of the crypt.
 The lead stonemason has experience in major heritage projects including Anzac Square in Brisbane and major cathedral works in Brisbane and Rockhampton.

 The remains of Joseph and Phoebe Fleming in new hardwood coffins will be reinterred with appropriate ceremony and sensitivity.

 The crypt exterior will be backfilled with a plaque placed to mark the location.
 The stairs and access point will be blocked with a removable barrier and filled in to present an entrance that could be made viable with small effort.

 The documentary film produced by the University of Southern Queensland is being finalised and is in post production editing, after which the virtual reality tour will be completed.